librairy/doc/resources/term.md

 * **creation-time**:  date  on  which  this  resource  was  created.
 It  must  be  a  formatted  timestamp  following [ISO-8601](http://www.iso.org/iso/home/standards/iso8601.htm).
 * **content**: the alphanumeric character string.

-Furthermore, a term mentions one or more words and emerges in only one domain.
-In turn, a word can be mentioned by zero or more topics and a domain can contain zero or more topics.
+Furthermore, a term appears in one or more domains and mentions one or more words.
+In turn, a domain can contain zero or more terms and a words can belong to zero or more terms.